learn-co-students/SENG-LIVE-091922-phase-2/05_side_effects_and_data_fetching/slide.md

 <br>

-💡 These are operations that will still effect our component, but can't specifically happen during the rendering
+💡 These are operations that will still effect our component but can't specifically happen during the rendering

 <br>